 The Select Value on the Labor field shows all of those Labor records that have DRIVER defined as a Craft.
 We didn’t specify a particular skill level for the DRIVER position.
 We’ll chose BETHUNE – Dave Bethune.

 Note.
-The Select Value shows all of the labor that have DRIVER defined as a Craft, only one of these, HARDY – James Hardy has DRIVER defined as their default craft and he does not have NEEDHAM as his Work Location, it is FLMGMT in the FLEET site.
-If you are using Work Locations for Labor then this dialog would benefit from showing the Work Location and Work Site as it appears on the List tab of the Labor application.
+The Select Value shows all of the labor that have DRIVER defined as a Craft, only one of these, HARDY – James Hardy has DRIVER defined as their default craft and he does not have NEEDHAM as his Work A physical place where assets exist and where work can be performed.
+More, it is FLMGMT in the FLEET site.
+If you are using Work Locations for Labor then this dialog would benefit from showing the Work Location and Work A structural element of a Maximo database that is used for data separation.
+More as it appears on the List tab of the Labor application.

 With Dave Bethune assigned to the DRIVER position, the Effective Date defaults to the start of the current work period in the DAY calendar, 11-May-21 07:00, the End Date is left empty by default.
 Notice that the Hourly Rate has been incremented to $17.00, this being the rate for BETHUNE as a DRIVER craft with skill level of FIRSTCLASS.